Daniel Suárez grabs historic NASCAR Cup Series win at Sonoma

 The success of Suárez and Trackhouse Racing could be a welcome boost to a sport eager to expand its cultural footprint.
 After moving to the U.S. 11 years ago with a desire to race on bigger stages, Suárez is a major success story for NASCAR’s Drive for Diversity program, which aims to bring new perspectives and backgrounds to a largely monocultural organization for much of its history.

-Michael McDowell finished third in front of Kevin Harvick under cloudy skies in Sonoma Raceway’s first Cup Series race at full capacity since before the coronavirus pandemic.
+Michael McDowell finished a season-best third in front of Kevin Harvick in cloudy conditions in Sonoma Raceway’s first Cup Series race at full capacity since before the coronavirus pandemic.
 Austin Cindric was fifth in the final race before the Cup Series’ one-week midseason break.

 Sonoma Raceway restored the 1.99-mile Chute track layout for this race after using the longer Carousel configuration in the previous two editions in 2019 and 2021.
 The shorter track didn’t appear to lead to more contact in the racing, and not much happened in the first two stages, which were won by Larson and Joey Logano.